moclam1905/CocktailRecipes/memory_bank/activeContext.md

 - Search functionality with history and filtering by ingredient is complete ✅
 - Favorites feature with Room database integration is complete ✅
 - Loading states, error handling, and offline capabilities in the UI are complete ✅
+- Unit tests for repository, viewmodel, and mappers are complete ✅
-- Need to implement comprehensive testing for the application
+- Need to implement UI testing for the application
-- Next we'll focus on API optimization enhancements like HTTP caching and rate limiting protection
+- After UI tests, focus will shift to API optimization enhancements or Settings screen